team-charls/charls/default.ruleset.md

 C26490: Don't use reinterpret_cast
 -> Rationale: required to cast unsigned char* to char*.

-C26492: Don't use const_cast to cast away const (type.3).
--> Rationale: required for some special cases.

 C26494: Variable 'x' is uninitialized.
 Always initialize an object -> Rationale: many false warnings, other analyzers are better.